Carly Rae Jepsen: 2021–present: The Loneliest Time and The Loveliest Time

+On June 23, 2023, less than a year after the release of The Loneliest Time, Jepsen released a new disco-inspired single "Shy Boy", produced by James Ford.
+It was accompanied by a prominently black-and-white music video featuring Jepsen on a date with a lover.
+On July 6, 2023, after teasing songs and producers involved with the project, Jepsen formally announced her seventh studio album The Loveliest Time, described as a "companion album" to The Loneliest Time.
+It was released on July 28.

 Artistry

 Musical style

 Jepsen has been noted for her "subversively catchy lyrics, slick musical arrangements, and pop experimentation".
 Jepsen is classified as a soprano.
 Paul Bradley of LA Weekly described Jepsen's voice as "hushed" and "flawless" while Maura Johnston of Slate characterized it as "airy yet precise".

 Jepsen says she shares her parents' interest in folk music as a result of her upbringing, naming artists such as Leonard Cohen, Bruce Springsteen, James Taylor, and Van Morrison as inspirations for her debut studio album, Tug of War (2008).
 During the recording of her EP Curiosity and her second studio album, Kiss (both 2012), Jepsen said she became increasingly influenced by pop and dance music, in particular the works of Dragonette, Kimbra, La Roux, and Robyn.
 Her third studio album, Emotion (2015), drew from her love of 1980s pop artists including Cyndi Lauper, Madonna, and Prince.

-Jepsen has expressed admiration for Cat Power, Christine and the Queens, Tegan and Sara, Bleachers, Kate Bush, Bob Dylan, Sky Ferreira, Dev Hynes, Solange Knowles, Joni Mitchell, Sinéad O'Connor, the Spice Girls, and Hank Williams.
+Jepsen has expressed admiration for Cat Power, Christine and the Queens, Tegan and Sara, Bleachers, Kate Bush, Bob Dylan, Sky Ferreira, Dev Hynes, Solange Knowles, Joni Mitchell, Sinéad O'Connor, the Spice Girls, Hank Williams, and Taylor Swift.

 Impact

-Jepsen has been referred to as the "Queen of Pop" or similar epithets in articles for NPR, Stereogum, Time, and BBC.

-Jepsen has been referred to as a queer icon, having performed at several pride parades and with the majority of the audience at her performances usually being gay men in their 30s.
-In March 2013, Jepsen pulled out of performing at the Boy Scouts of America 2013 National Scout Jamboree due its policy on homosexuality.
+Jepsen has been referred to as a queer icon, having performed at several pride parades and with many fans being gay men in their 30s.
+In March 2013, Jepsen pulled out of performing at the Boy Scouts of America 2013 National Scout Jamboree due to their policy on homosexuality.

-In 2022, Jepsen added a studio to her home in response to COVID-19 restrictions that prevented her from travelling to external studios.
+Personal life

+In September 2024, Jepsen announced her engagement to American record producer Cole M.G.N.
+They married on October 4, 2025.
+On November 3, 2025, the couple announced that they were expecting their first child.